andhana/predictive_analytics_web_based/README.md

    python app.py

 Open browser and type http://127.0.0.1:5000/.
 Input the customer ID, Number of Recommendation, then hit the Get Recommendation button for results.

+## schedule-training

+The model is scheduled to be trained daily at midnight using the schedule library.
+The training is implemented in a separate thread to avoid blocking the main application.

 ## Documentation